GA-CyberWorkforceAcademy/Wireshark/Exercise_2.md

 -   In the middle viewing window, expand the “User Datagram Protocol” Layer of the first packet and answer the following questions.

-  3. What UDP port is the host requesting a domain name resolution using for the communications (source port)?
+  3. What UDP port is the host using in its request for domain name resolution (source port)?

-  4. What UDP port is DNS being sent to on the destination server (destination port)?
+  4. What UDP port is the request being sent to on the destination server (destination port)?

 -   In the middle viewing window, expand the “Domain Name System” Layer of the first packet and answer the following questions.